Pere Ubu: 1980s

-The Art of Walking (1980) featured Thompson on guitar.
-For the next original album, Song of the Bailing Man (1982), Krauss was replaced by Anton Fier.

-The group disbanded again soon afterwards; Krauss and Maimone formed Home and Garden, while Thomas worked on a solo career, notably with Richard Thompson and with members of Henry Cow.
+The Art of Walking (1980) featured Thompson on guitar and reportedly sold better than any other Pere Ubu release up to that point, though it still wasn't a massive success.
+According to David Thomas, the record was conceived to be "defined by the thing that's not there".
+The title came about after someone had criticized the band for writing too many songs about driving.
+A performance of the song "Birdies" was featured in the 1982 film Urgh!
+A Music War.
+For their follow up, Song of the Bailing Man (1982), Krauss was replaced by Anton Fier.
+The album's production was reportedly chaotic and led to the group disbanding again soon afterwards.
+Krauss and Maimone formed Home and Garden, while Thomas worked on a solo career, notably with Richard Thompson and with members of Henry Cow.

-By the late 1980s, one of Thomas's solo projects eventually featured much of Pere Ubu.
-The band was reformed again in 1987, with Jim Jones and Chris Cutler joining for the release of The Tenement Year (1988), a far more pop-oriented album than ever before.
+By the late 1980s, one of Thomas' solo projects eventually featured much of Pere Ubu, which led to the band reforming again in 1987, with Jim Jones and Chris Cutler joining for the release of The Tenement Year (1988), which was a more pop-oriented album.
 The following year, "Waiting for Mary" (off Cloudland) appeared on MTV briefly.
 After the recording of Cloudland, Ravenstine left the group (although he made a guest appearance on Worlds in Collision) and later became an airline pilot.
 Eric Drew Feldman joined the band in time for the Cloudland tour and the recording of Worlds in Collision, but left afterwards, joining Frank Black.